ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. Will the add-on work with 64-bit NVDA?

-Yes for the most part.
-NV Access and contributors are working on 64-bit NVDA, and testing shows parts of the SPL ad-on will work on it.
+Yes.

 Q. 64-bit NVDA is not reading SPL app menu items.

 This is a known issue.
-You can resolve this (temporarily) by changing display scaling to 100%.
+You can resolve this (temporarily) by changing display scaling to 100% (not recommended for high-resolution monitor setups).

 Q. What are update channels?